openshift/osde2e/internal/reporter/README.md

-# Reporter System
+# Reporter System (Developer Documentation)

-The reporter system handles notification delivery after LLM analysis completion, providing a flexible and extensible way to send analysis results to external systems.
+The reporter system handles notification delivery after LLM analysis completion.
+This document covers the internal architecture and implementation details for developers working on the reporter system.

+**For user setup instructions, see the [root README](../../README.md#slack-notifications).**

 ## Architecture Overview